Andreas Dräger: Career

 In early 2011, Dräger received funding for an independent research project as a postdoctoral junior group leader.
 In 2013, he undertook another two-year postdoc program as a Marie-Curie research scholar in La Jolla.
 He worked in the Systems Biology Research Group at the UCSD (the University of California, San Diego).
-Dräger returned to Tübingen in 2015, where he founded an independent research group at the university.
-In 2018 he was appointed as junior professor for Computational Systems Biology of Infection and Antimicrobial-Resistant Pathogens within Tübingen's newly established interfaculty Institute for Bioinformatics and Medical Informatics (IBMI).
-His research group belongs to the German National Center for Infection Research (DZIF) and Tübingen's Cluster of Excellence, "Controlling Microbes to Fight Infections" (CMFI).
+Upon returning to Tübingen in 2015, he founded an independent research group at the university.
+In 2018 he was appointed as junior professor for Computational Systems Biology of Infections and Antimicrobial-Resistant Pathogens within Tübingen's newly established interfaculty Institute for Bioinformatics and Medical Informatics (IBMI).
+His research group belonged to Tübingen's Cluster of Excellence, "Controlling Microbes to Fight Infections" (CMFI).
+In February 2024, Dräger was appointed as a university professor and has since held the chair of data analytics and bioinformatics at the Martin Luther University of Halle-Wittenberg, while his group remains part of the German National Center for Infection Research (DZIF) at the University of Tübingen.